 - Kids are under constant peer pressure to eat foods that are not good for them.
-To tell the not to touch sweets, treats and party food is almost cruel.
+To tell them not to touch sweets, treats and party food are almost cruel.
 There are so many yummy recipes now that are safe for allergies or intolerances.
 The cookbooks below come highly recommended.
 Click and find out.

 - Learn to cook with natural foods instead of substitutes.
-There are many gluten free natural options.
+There are many gluten-free natural options.
 Diary free doesn’t have to hard, as calcium needs can be satisfied naturally.
 Many opt to go the Paleo way as well.
 Overall the internet is your friend for recipes, tips and natural ways to substitute the food you can’t eat.
-Tip: Check out these fabulous cook book with recipes that exclude common allergens:
+Tip: Check out these fabulous cookbooks with recipes that exclude common allergens:

 Away From Home